laravel-admin/media-manager/README.md

 To use the Vue components in your (admin) applications, require the javascript bootstrap file from your vendor folder in your app.js file.

     require('../../../vendor/marcoboom/laravel-media-manager/resources/js/bootstrap.js');

+> Note: The javascript requires Dropzone to work, use the following statement to install it:

+    npm install dropzone --save-dev

 ## Upload media